Introduction

 - Software testing is the process of evaluating a software application or system to identify and report defects, bugs, and errors that may affect its functionality, performance, and user experience.

-- Software testing is a critical process in the software development life cycle to evaluate software to meet the requirements and performs as expected, as it helps to ensure that the software is of high quality and meets the needs of its users.
+- Software testing is a critical process in the software development life cycle to evaluate software to meet the requirements and perform as expected, as it helps to ensure that the software is of high quality and meets the needs of its users.

 Objectives